tlietz/collaborlist/README.md

 ## Future Improvements

+- [ ] Upon
 - [ ] Link app account to Google sign in.
-- [ ] Decouple invite codes from ecto UUIDs and make them string based.
+- [x] Decouple invite codes from ecto UUIDs and make them string based.
 - [ ] Display collaborators on a list
 - [ ] Drag and drop to reorder list items
 - [ ] Invite to collaborate on list via QR code